 The Detective Bureau supervisor shall ensure that the victim of a sexual assault who reports an incident to this department is provided with a copy of the written summary of the allegation.
-If the incident occurred outside the jurisdiction of the Moorhead Police Department, a copy of the written summary shall also be provided to the law enforcement agency where the incident occurred (Minn.
+If the incident occurred outside the jurisdiction of the Moorhead Police Department, a copy of the written summary shall also be provided to the law enforcement agency where the incident occurred.
+If the Moorhead Police Department learns that both the victim and the accused are members of the Minnesota National Guard, the Department shall provide a copy of the summary to the Bureau of Criminal Apprehension (Minn.
 Stat. § 609.3459).